martonmiklos/dialog_u60_linux_driver/README.md

 ### License

-Unknown, I do not give a shit about it.
+~~Unknown, I do not give a shit about it.~~

-Copyright 2017 Echelon Corp present in several files...
+~~Copyright 2017 Echelon Corp present in several files...~~

-Use of this code is subject to the terms of the Echelon Example Software License Agreement which is available at www.echelon.com/license/examplesoftware/.
+~~Use of this code is subject to the terms of the Echelon Example Software License Agreement which is available at www.echelon.com/license/examplesoftware/.~~

+The izot/lon-driver got relicensed to the GPL v2.0 and MIT.
+During the merging of the changes I also changed the licenses.